maestrano/maestrano-php/README.md

 ## Single Sign-On Setup

 It will require you to write a controller for the init phase and consume phase of the single sign-on handshake.
-You will receive 3 informations when logging in a user: the user, his group and the merketplace he's coming from.
+You will receive 3 informations when logging in a user: the user, his group and the marketplace he's coming from.

 You might wonder why we need a 'group' on top of a user.
-Well Maestrano works with businesses and as such expects your service to be able to manage groups of users.
+Well, Maestrano works with businesses and as such expects your service to be able to manage groups of users.
 A group represents 1) a billing entity 2) a collaboration group.
 During the first single sign-on handshake both a user and a group should be created.
-Additional users logging in via the same group should then be added to this existing group (see controller setup below)
+Additional users logging in via the same group should then be added to this existing group (see controller setup below).

 For more information, please consult [Multi-Marketplace Ingration](https://maestrano.atlassian.net/wiki/display/DEV/Multi-Marketplace+Integration).